-All members of the Fifth Assembly filed their initial Public Disclosure Statement as requested in the time frame provided by notice to the members.
-In addition, David Qamaniq (Tununiq) filed his initial Disclosure Statement within the time allowed for newly elected or acclaimed members.
+All members of the Fifth Assembly filed their initial Public Disclosure Statements.
+In addition, Calvin Pedersen (Kugluktuk) and Craig Simailak (Baker Lake) filed initial Disclosure Statements within the time allowed for newly elected members.
+These two newly elected members met with me by telephone to review their statements and to become acquainted with their responsibilities under the Integrity Act.

 The contents of the Form 1 Public Disclosure Statement are prescribed in the Act, and in addition to assets, liabilities, incomes, contracts, shareholdings, etc, include details of any activity which is otherwise prohibited but which has been authorized by the Integrity Commissioner pursuant to the Act.
+All members submitted their Public Disclosure Statements.